Inside the jet-set world of an international VIP party planner

 Since its inaugural grand prix in 2008, Singapore has become known as the "crown jewel" of the sport, bringing global prestige and economic rewards to the city-state.

-While providing a package that includes, racing, lifestyle and luxury, it also appeals to Formula One sponsors as a location as there is a sizable population of high net worth individuals, says James Walton, a sports business director at Deloitte.
+While providing a package that includes, racing, lifestyle and luxury, it also appeals to Formula One sponsors as a location as there is a sizable population of high net worth individuals, says James Walton, a sports business group leader at Deloitte.

 Singh says his own brand -- with its access to high spenders -- evolved once he started hosting Formula One-related events six years ago and became an official Abu Dhabi F1 product in 2016.
 He has since expanded his remit to include Singapore, Monaco and Baku.